dronelektron/bonus-round-music/README.md

 ### Notes

-* The file name must be written in lower case
+* File name must contain lowercase letters
 * Supported formats: mp3
 * Recommended bitrate: 128 kbps
 * The new version of the file must have a unique name
+* Nested directories are not supported